marcel-utz/MagRes-Back-to-work/preparations-B27-draft.md

 ## Access
 The preparation tasks will be carried out by key users, which are already approved for building access.
-The above schedule is to be adhered to strictly; any changes need to be discussed beforehand with the head of section.
+The above schedule is to be strictly adhered to;
+any changes need to be discussed beforehand with the head of section.
 The established procedures for access need to be followed (email to Sally Dady, sign in/out at the night entrance).

 ## Work Protocols
-Since the goal is to provide a clean (e.g, virus-free) work environment, it is necessary to adhere to very strict hygiene protocols while carrying out these preparation tasks.
+Since the goal is to provide a clean (i.e., virus-free) work environment, it is necessary to adhere to very strict hygiene protocols while carrying out these preparation tasks.
 This means that
 - **face masks** need to be worn at all times while in B27